viernes, 16 de diciembre de 1988

 que corro el gran peligro de perderte

-para siempre -¡pero qué mala suerte!-
+para siempre -¡Pero qué mala suerte!-

 perderte sin antes haberte amado.